NuGet/Home/designs/UserWideConfiguration-AdditionalExtensibilityFolders.md

 ## Open Questions

 * Which of the 2 approaches do we prefer?
 Personally I was leaning toward re-using the same folder, but if we want to be risk averse, we can just take the new folder approach.
+* Do we like the writing priority?
+We can reverse the order to preserve writing compatibility to user-wide folder, but that will potentially allow for additional configs that are supposed to be installed by 3rd party components to overwrite the user wide selections.
+* A potential answer to this ask could be we do nothing.

 ## Considerations